hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 note:

+So, let's get into some details.

 `lesPaul` is an ordinary local variable.
 But its declaration location is different.

 We are used to local variables being declared "at the left margin", or as part of a for loop, for example.
-Patterns declare local variables "in the middle" of a statement or expression, which may take a little time to get used to.
+But patterns declare local variables "in the middle" of a statement or expression, which may take a little time to get used to.

 ---